viveikjha/TLDR/README.md

 The Time Lag - Delay Reconstructing algorithm for reverberation mapping

 ##Installing Prerequisites
-The use of TLDR requires Julia, Python, and OIFITS for output files.
+The use of TLDR requires Julia with the PyPlot and FITS packages installed.

 Currently TLDR can only be obtained from the Git repository so you will need it.